Low-Order Bessel-Type PID Dynamics in Lithium-Based Tritium Breeding and Heat-Removal Systems: Discussion and Final Remarks

 The jet thermal-expansion model, based on mass conservation and heat conduction, demonstrates that pronounced beam loading induces temperature and velocity perturbations that can be quantitatively characterized by a small set of scalar observables, such as the peak temperature and the maximum transverse velocity.
 These observables are natural error variables for feedback design and support low-order dynamical models, as in our lumped jet-temperature example driven by a Bessel-modulated heat source.

 Writing the continuous-time PID law as a linear operator and comparing it with Bessel differential recurrences exposes a structural analogy.
 Localizing the Bessel operator around a reference point and introducing a simple second-order error model yields an explicit mapping between PID gains $(a,b,c)$ and effective Bessel parameters $(x_0,\nu)$.
-Thus, the PID increment can be seen as a localized Bessel-type operator on the tritium-inventory error.
-This identification is local but still allows interpreting specific PID tunings as selecting effective Bessel modes near an operating point.
+Thus, the PID increment can be seen as a localized Bessel-type operator on the T-inventory error.
+This identification is local but still allows the interpretation of specific PID tunings by selecting effective Bessel modes near an operating point.

-In contrast to prior studies that primarily addressed numerical PID tuning for tritium breeding regulation, this work provides an analytical formulation in which the PID gains are embedded within a Bessel-type operator, thereby elucidating the modal structure of low-order Li-based feedback systems.
+In contrast to prior studies that primarily addressed numerical PID tuning for T breeding regulation, this work provides an analytical formulation in which the PID gains are embedded within a Bessel-type operator, thereby elucidating the modal structure of low-order Li-based feedback systems.

 Several limitations of this work suggest natural directions for future research.
-First, the thermohydraulic and TBR models are intentionally simplified and cannot replace full 3D Monte Carlo and CFD simulations; the PID–Bessel correspondence should be tested with higher-fidelity models and more realistic operating scenarios.
+First, the thermohydraulic and TBR models are intentionally simplified and cannot replace full 3D Monte Carlo and Computational Fluid Dynamics (CFD) simulations; the PID–Bessel correspondence should be tested with higher-fidelity models and more realistic operating scenarios.
 Second, because our construction relies on linearization and local approximation, the mapping is expected to hold only near a chosen operating point; extending the analysis to explicitly nonlinear controllers or gain-scheduled strategies could broaden its validity.
 Third, we have considered only scalar error variables.
-In contrast, practical systems involve multiple coupled control loops (e.g., tritium inventory, outlet temperature, impurity concentration), motivating a multivariable generalization of the Bessel-type operator framework.
+In contrast, practical systems involve multiple coupled control loops (e.g., T inventory, outlet temperature, impurity concentration), motivating a multivariable generalization of the Bessel-type operator framework.

-Despite these limitations, our results offer an initial step toward a unified treatment of tritium breeding, thermal management, and feedback control in Li-based fusion technologies.
+Despite these limitations, our results offer an initial step toward a unified treatment of T breeding, thermal management, and feedback control in Li-based fusion technologies.
 By linking D-T reaction physics, Li-breeding chemistry, jet thermohydraulics, and PID-Bessel operator theory, this work provides a conceptual framework to guide future numerical studies with detailed neutronics and CFD, as well as experiments in facilities such as IFMIF-DONES and next-generation tokamak blankets.